jaynanduri/LinkedLens/model-development/README.md

+# RAG App Backend

+This section explains how the backend of the Retrieval-Augmented Generation (RAG) application functions.

 # Model Pipeline

 The model pipeline is set up to process queries, retrieve relevant users posts, and repond to user queries.
 The pipeline receives a user's chat history at the API endpoint, and runs LangGraph workflow to generate an appropriate response.
 The pipeline utilizes the LLM `gemini-2.0-flash`.